Join the growing field of Neurodiagnostic Technology Professionals.

 - According to the O*NET Online Summary Report for Neurodiagnostic Technologists, neurodiagnostic technology has been categorized as a field that “is expected to grow rapidly and is a new and emerging occupation”.

-- Neurodiagnostic Technology jobs are expected to grow at a rate of 22% while the national average for job growth is expected to grow by 11% until 2022
+- Neurodiagnostic Technology jobs are projected to grow faster than average with an increase of 8% or higher from 2019-2029; while the national average for job growth is projected to grow by only 0.4% during that same period.

 - Registered EEG Technologists have a national pay range starting at $37,000 (Source: 2015-Neurodiagnostic Profession Salary and Benefits Report, ASET-The Neurodiagnostic Society)